rmaskey1/Vertice-AI-Analytics-Engineering-Assessment/analytics/part2/README.md

 ## Overview

 Part 2 implements a complete propensity scoring framework to predict the **likelihood of a member to adopt (growth)** or **abandon (churn)** a specific financial product.
 The system supports multiple product categories and allows for different types of scoring models (rules-based and ML-based) to be easily registered, modified, and tested.
-It emphasizes modularity, configurability, and clarity, while also enforcing eligibility rules and incorporating product-specific logic.
+It emphasizes modularity, configurability, and clarity while also enforcing eligibility rules and incorporating product-specific logic.

 ---